Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

         Depending on the exact commit hash that you used to build your pre-MVP browser wallet, the screenshots and setup steps might differ.
 The browser wallet hosts the private keys corresponding to the accounts of the user and a link that points to a ``JSON-RPC server``.

-        Depending on the pre-MVP browser wallet version, you either have to create a new account (a new private key) with builds after 22.8.2022 or import an existing private key (as seen in the below screenshot) with builds before 22.8.2022.
+    The next steps are based on the pre-MVP browser wallet from a git commit before around 22.8.2022.
+    These earlier versions of the pre-MVP browser wallet have an input field for the private key to import an already existing account and an input field for the link to the ``JSON-RPC server``.
+    Alternatively, you can follow workflow 2 to use the most recent pre-MVP browser wallet without hosting your own node and ``JSON-RPC server``.

     You are ready now to start the browser wallet by clicking on the Concordium icon at the top right of the ``Chrome`` browser.